 Regulations for IOI'94

 The Olympiad in Informatics is an international programming competition for senior pupils.
 Only officially invited national delegations may participate.
-Each participating country may send a delegation consisting of
+Each participating country may send a delegation consisting of- a team of up to four students who are under the age of twenty at July 1 and who are students of the secondary school in the period September to December the year before the year of competition,

 The host country will provide board and lodging and arrange excursions.
 Travelling costs to and from the host country must be covered by each participating country.